 Do you know any German jokes?
 Do they even exist?
-Well despite what many of us might think, there are quite a number of them.
-And in fact, some pretty funny ones.
+Well, despite what many of us might think, there are quite a number of them.
+And, in fact, some pretty funny ones.

-There is a common stereotype that Germans are serious people and so do not have time for a good joke.
+There is a common stereotype that Germans are serious people and thus don’t have time for a good joke.
 But this cannot be further from the truth.
 Jokes, referred to as ‘Witz’ in German, are a staple of German conversations and culture.
 German jokes derive their humor from wordplay, sentence construction, and pronunciations of certain words.

-Best German Jokes
+Funny & Best German Jokes

 German jokes can be categorized depending on their content and to whom they are addressed.
 Below are a few categories with examples.